ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Analyze_a_frame_with_Frame_Advisor/analyze_render_graph.md

     You should clear or invalidate input and output attachments that are not used to avoid unnecessary memory accesses.
 If clear or invalidate calls are present within a render pass, they are shown in the `Frame Hierarchy` view.

-1. In this example, we can see that some render passes have no consumers at all, they do not contribute to the final rendered output.
+1. In this example, we can see that some render passes have no consumers at all and that they do not contribute to the final rendered output.

     ![Redundant render passes in Frame Advisor's Render Graph alt-text#center](Render_graph_egypt_redundant_rps.png "Figure 4.
 Redundant render passes")